Featured Artist: Barbie Brown Reichenbacher

 Kevin Halsall - Spyder Prints

-With 30 years of experience making pottery, Lorraine is a member of the Edson Craft Center.
+With 30 years of experience making pottery, Lorraine is a member of the Edson Craft Centre.
 She has mainly done functional pottery but has recently ventured into making dragons and incense burners.
 She also makes agateware jewelry with stained clays.

 Lorraine has an assortment of pottery and necklaces made of agate for sale in the gift shop.